Cloud Insight FAQ

 A. If multiple Conditions of multiple Metrics are set in the Event Rule, each Condition operates under the OR condition.
 In other words, if the Condition for an individual Metric added to the monitoring items and conditions is met, then the Event occurs.

-In Cloud Insight, if multiple Metrics are selected as the monitoring items and conditions when configuring Event Rules, then Event Rules that correspond to the number of selected Target*Metric of metrics are actually created.
-If you click the [View all Rules] button when creating Event Rules, or after selecting a created Event Rule, you can view all the Event Rules that were actually created.
+In Cloud Insight, if multiple Metrics are selected as the monitoring items and conditions when configuring Event Rules, then Event Rules that correspond to the number of selected Target*Metrics are actually created.
+If you click the [View all rules] when creating Event Rules, or after selecting a created Event Rule, you can view all the Event Rules that were actually created.

 Thus, when avg_cpu_used_rto > 50%, or when mem_usert > 50%, the Event is triggered and the Auto Scaling policy is executed.